DroidBarber/chat-dapp/README.md

-### Building a decentralized chat app using the GUN JavaScript library and web3 technology to create a peer-to-peer graph database without traditional cloud computing providers
+### Building a decentralized chat app using Svelte for the Chat UI and the GUN JavaScript library and web3 technology to create a peer-to-peer graph database without traditional cloud computing providers

 https://github.com/amark/gun